tmux-python/tmuxp/doc/about_tmux.rst

 Installing tmux
 ---------------

-Tmux is a common package / port on most Linux and BSD systems.
+Tmux is packaged on most Linux and BSD systems.

-Instead of creating a page for how to install tmux on every distro in the world, using google for "How to install tmux on <my distro>" may suit your purpose as package names and directions change when distributions release a new version.
+For the freshest results on how to get tmux installed on your system, "How to install tmux on <my distro>" will do, as directions change and are slightly different between distributions.

-It's best that you use the latest stable release of tmux available.
-This can been seen on `tmux homepage`_.
+This documentation is writtenf for version **1.8**.
+It's important that you have the latest stable release of tmux.
+The latest stable version is viewable on the `tmux homepage`_.

 **Mac OS X** users may install that latest stable version of tmux through `MacPorts`_, `fink`_ or `Homebrew`_ (aka brew).